For You — Career

 ASE Certification: Worth It or Not?
 The Real Answer

+Every tech in the trade asks this question at some point: is ASE certification actually worth the time and money?
 The honest answer isn't yes or no. It's: worth it compared to what?
 Because the value of ASE certification depends entirely on what you're trying to do with your career, where you work, and what stage you're at.

 The Hard Numbers on ASE Pay